 All current students are eligible for a limited number of awards of up to \$400.
 Students are limited to one award per fiscal year (July 1 - June 30).
-The department approve travel prior to departure.
+The department must approve travel prior to departure.
 Lodging is reimbursed at the single room rate plus tax.
 Other reimbursable expenses include meals, business telephone calls, computer charges, parking, shuttle, road tolls, conference fees, airfare, and cost of gasoline if riding with someone else.
 The department provides funding for students to attend conferences and workshops, in which they are presenting their research.
 Funds may also be used to cover travel expenses related to internships.

-Application forms are available on the department's web page and need to be turned in to the DGS.
+Application forms are available on the department's web page and Canvas page and need to be turned in to the Grad Student Contact.
+In addition, receipts must be provided for approval through Cherwell to receive reimbursement.
+The link to do so is also available on the Canvas Page.